 Then came a period of time in which I went to school (St. John's College in Santa Fe, New Mexico), worked on a video game that was not released (GridRunner), and went to massage school.
 I lived in Boston for a while, and did a little consulting for Symantec.

 When I got back into programming full-time, it was working for NeXT, which eventually got swallowed up by Apple.
-There, I worked on WebObjects Builder, and on the HTML framework used in OS X by Mail and other applications to display HTML content (now largely eclipsed by WebKit).
+There, I worked on WebObjects Builder, and on the HTML framework used in OS X by Mail and other applications to display HTML content (now eclipsed by WebKit).

 In early 2001 I decided to quit Apple to pursue shareware (and to work towards my private pilot's license, which I now have).
-I missed being able to work on whatever I wanted — on frivolous, useless things, purely for my own enjoyment.
+I missed being able to work on whatever I wanted — on frivolous, useless things, purely for my own aesthetic enjoyment.
 I wanted to bring back to life some of my old projects that had been dragged down by code rot, and to explore some new horizons.
 From that, Stick Software's renaissance.

-In the spring of 2005 I decided to return to school (again; see a pattern here?), this time to San Jose State University to pursue a degree in biology, in order to equip myself with the scientific background to better attack the problems I feel are important.
-I got that degree, and then I went to McGill University in Montreal, Canada, and got a PhD in evolutionary biology, and now I'm working on a postdoc in Montpellier, France (you can read more about Ben Haller in academia if you like).
-I no longer have as much time for Stick Software, but I'm trying to keep my apps working and up to date, at least.
+So in the spring of 2005 I decided to return to school, this time to San Jose State University to pursue a degree in biology, in order to equip myself with the scientific background to better attack the problems I feel are important.
+I got that degree, and then I went to McGill University in Montreal, Canada, and got a PhD in evolutionary biology (you can read more about Ben Haller in academia if you like).